Respite for pandemic-bruised automakers: Tractor, two-wheeler sales rebound

 Tractor sales rise in June; commercial vehicles segment continues to skid

-BS-VI transition pulls down two-wheeler sales in Feb, but exports pick up
+Covid-19: India among top 10 worst hit nations, sees biggest daily spike

-A quick year-on-year recovery in sales for tractors and a month-on-month rebound for two-wheelers are offering a much-needed respite to pandemic-bruised automakers.
+A quick year-on-year recovery in tractor sales and a month-on-month rebound in two-wheelers are offering much-needed respite to the pandemic-bruised automobile industry.

-A pent-up demand, coupled with these segments’ high dependence on rural markets, where the spread of the infection is relatively low, have aided recovery.
-Also, a good agricultural harvest and a timely arrival of monsoon, besides a slew of government schemes, have also come as a bounty.
+Pent-up demand, coupled with these segments’ high dependence on rural markets, where the spread of infection is relatively low, have aided recovery.
+Also, a good harvest, increase in minimum support price for crops and timely arrival of monsoon, besides a slew of government schemes, have also come as a bounty.

-Tractor sales in India rose 20 per cent year-on-year in June, even as production increased at an 18-month-high rate, according to the Tractor Manufacturers Association (TMA).
-Encouraged by the trend, TMA has pegged 5 per cent year-on-year sales growth for the financial year that will end on March 31, 2021.
+After falling to record lows in April, tractor sales recovered in May and rose 20 per cent year-on-year in June.
+Both, sales and production increased at an 18-month-high rate, according to the Tractor Manufacturers Association (TMA).
+Encouraged by the trend, TMA has estimated sales to grow by 5 per cent year-on-year for the financial year that will end on March 31, 2021.

-Hemant Sikka, the president for tractor and farm equipment sector at market leader Mahindra & Mahindra, seems jubilant.
+Hemant Sikka, the president for tractor and farm equipment sector at market leader Mahindra & Mahindra (M&M), seems jubilant.
 His company had a record sales output last month of 36,000 units – almost 95 per cent of its pre-Covid-19 volumes.
-But he stops short of making any projections for the industry.
+But, he stops short of making any projections for the industry.
 “A lot depends on Covid-19-related factors,” he says, adding “the struggle is on the supply side as there are localised lockdowns”.

 While cash registers are ringing at tractor companies, two-wheelers are not left far behind.
 This segment, too, is seeing a consistent month-on-month recovery, paving the way for sales coming firmly back on the growth path.
 The demand is largely fuelled by people’s preference of personal transportation and aversion to use public transport amid pandemic-related fears.